careinicke/Reinicke/README.md

-# Analysis of Student Loans CFPB data set — MM/YYYY to MM/YYYY
+# Analysis of Student Loans CFPB data set — 2011 to 2018

 This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
 Please read that article, which contains important context and details, before proceeding.

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis uses the following spreadsheets.

 The spreadsheets come from the following sources: